Timixojo/Timixojo/README.md

 - 📫 You can reach me via Ojotimileyina@gmail.com

 <!---
-Timixojo/Timixojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Unvisersity of Bolton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->